nubbsterr/ELK-SIEM-Setup/README.md

 ## Incident Steps
 To be continued...

+## Incidence Response
+To be continued...

+## Post-Incident Report
+The post-incident report will contain:
+1. Root cause analysis; what started the attack, what caused the chain of events.
+2. Summary of the actions taken by SOC as incidence response.
+3. Mitigations for similar future attacks; enhance security posture.

 # Incident #3: Attack Story, TTPS, Kill Chain Diagram and Incident Steps
 A NTLM brute force attack is attempted on a Domain Controller (DC) in an Active Directory environment.
-SOC is immediately notified of suspicious logs indicating failed login attempts.
-The attacker used both `PowerView` and `BloodHound` to perform domain enumeration to 1) Get inital domain information then 2) Perform domain enumeration while avoiding DCs to raise suspicion using `Invoke-BloodHound --ExcludeDCs`.
+SOC notices an increase in failed login attempts and LDAP queries.
+Prior to the brute force, the attacker used both `PowerView` and `BloodHound` to perform domain enumeration to 1) Get inital domain information then 2) Perform domain enumeration while avoiding DCs to raise suspicion using `Invoke-BloodHound --ExcludeDCs`.
 The user had already had Local Admin access on a separate user machine and manages to reach the DC through other trust domains with stored credentials.

 ## MITRE Layout:
 The MITRE Layout segments parts of the attack and associates them with their respective TTP(s) or Tactics, Techniques, and Procedures.
 This attack contains the following TTPs: